Nish-19/Misinformation-Multitask-Attention-NE/README.md

 # Misinformation_Multitask_NES
-Code for the paper **"Misinformation detection using multi-task learning withmutual learning for novelty detection and emotion recognition"**
+Code for the paper **"Misinformation detection using multi-task learning with mutual learning for novelty detection and emotion recognition"**

 Rina Kumari*, Nischal A\*, Tirthankar Ghoshal, Asif Ekbal